Rexeh/joystick-diagrams/readme.md

 This is an initial release - Please raise bugs/feature requests to help me improve it

 ## What is this tool for?

-The default built in export functionality in Joystick Gremlin is quite basic, and not particularly helpful as you just seen "button 1" and so forth.
-This tool will allow you to
+Learning simulators is a daunting task, with lots of buttons to remember.
+If only there was some easy way to print out what my bindings are... onto a pretty picture of my stick!

+Now there is.

-- Export your buttons to a PDF
+- Export your joystick/throttle/custom HID buttons to a PDF
 - Overlay your buttons onto an actual Joystick profile/picture

 ## What's supported?
-- Custom SVG templates can be built to suit your joystick
+- Custom SVG templates can be built to suit your joystick, throttle, custom HID device
 - Support for multiple profiles in Joystick Gremlin

 ## What's not supported